Strengthening culturally respectful practice & engagement

-Patrick will guide participants through key principles and practical approaches that support more informed, authentic and accountable project work.
-The session explores three core themes:
+Viewers will gain insights into key principles and practical approaches that support more informed, authentic and accountable project work through the following core themes:

 OUR SPEAKER